vdhamer/Photo-Club-Hub/.github/README.md

 </summary>

-This app focusses on photographers as members of photo clubs.
+As mentioned above, this app focusses on photographers as members of photo clubs.

 If a photographer joined *multiple* photo clubs, the app can show *multiple* portfolios (with independent content) for that photographer.
 This can be relevant if a photographer is simultaneously